thefststbllt/thefststbllt/README.md

 # Paul Belockopytov

 Hi I’m Paul.
 And I'd like to welcome you on my GitHub personal page.
 I’m interested in web-development and how this massive thing such as internet works.
-I’m looking to collaborate on projects which i can help you with.
+I’m looking to collaborate on projects which I can help you with.

 ## Skills & Tools